Government of Canada actions to reduce air pollution

 - phasing out traditional coal-fired electricity by 2030

-- continuing to develop a Clean Fuel Standard to promote clean technology and lower carbon fuel use across the country for transportation, homes, buildings and industry
+- Clean Fuel Regulations to promote clean technology and lower carbon fuel use in transportation across the country

 - working with provinces and territories to implement Canada’s Air Quality Management System (AQMS), including industrial emissions requirements and setting stricter outdoor air standards known as Canadian Ambient Air Quality Standards (CAAQS)